 When you're shopping for an engagement ring, in most cases you should choose the setting first.
 This is the part of the ring that will hold the main stone(s)—common engagement ring settings include halo, prong, and split-shank.
 When choosing the setting, you'll also need to decide which engagement ring metal you want the ring to have.
 Both will determine the cut and color of the center diamond.

 DO: Customize together

-DO: Think about the recipient’s lifestyle
+DO: Think about your partner's lifestyle

 DO: Ask questions